Code-Institute-Submissions/GurraT-Gustaf_Inn/README.md

 ### User Stories

-#### As a person interested in mystic items, I want to have a website were
+#### As a person interested in mystic items, I want to have a website where

 1. I can find, select and buy items such as amulettes and cristals (see our stock pages [here]( https://totebo.herokuapp.com/get_stockinfo  "Example from stocks page"))
 2. I search for items connected to my interest (see our stock pages [here]( http://totebo.herokuapp.com/profile/user  "Example from profile page"))